allegroai/clearml-docs/docs/webapp/datasets/webapp_dataset_page.md

 title: Datasets Page
 ---

-:::tip version compatibility
+:::tip SDK version compatibility
-To use the WebApp's Dataset pages, you must use `clearml` and `clearml-server` versions 1.6+.
+The datasets page shows datasets created with `clearml` v1.6 or newer.
+Datasets created with earlier versions of `clearml` are available in their original project.
 :::

 Use the **Datasets** Page to navigate between and manage datasets.
 The page shows summaries